 Stockholders of the Company are requested to complete, date, sign and return their proxies in one of the following ways: use the website address shown on the proxy card and vote over the Internet; use the toll-free telephone number shown on the proxy card and vote over the telephone; or, if a stockholder has requested a paper copy of these documents, mark, date and sign the proxy card and return it in the enclosed envelope, which requires no postage if mailed in the United States.
 Common Stock represented by properly executed proxies received by the Company and not revoked will be voted at the Annual Meeting in accordance with the instructions contained therein.
-If instructions are not given therein, properly executed proxies will be voted "FOR" the election of the nominees for Directors listed in this Proxy Statement, the approval on a non-binding, advisory basis of the compensation of the Company's named executive officers and the ratification of the Company's selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm.
-It is not anticipated that any matters other than the election of two Class I Directors, the approval of the compensation of the Company's named executive officers and the ratification of the Company's selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm will be presented at the Annual Meeting.
-If other matters are presented, proxies will be voted in accordance with the discretion of the proxy holders.
-Internet and telephone voting procedures verify stockholders' identities and allow stockholders to confirm that voting has been recorded correctly.
-Stockholders voting over the Internet should realize that there may be additional costs with electronic access, such as usage charges from Internet access providers, which must be paid by the stockholder.
+If instructions are not given therein, properly executed proxies will be voted "FOR" the election of the nominees for Directors listed in this Proxy Statement, the approval on a non-binding, advisory basis of the compensation of the Company's named executive officers, the holding of an annual non-binding, advisory vote on the compensation of the compensation of the Company's named executive officers, the holding of an annual non-binding, advisory vote on the compensation of the compensation of the Company's named executive officers, the holding of an annual non-binding, advisory vote on the compensation of the compensation of the Company's named executive officers, the holding of an annual non-binding, advisory basis of the compensation of the Company's named executive officers, the determination of the frequency of the approval on a non-binding, advisory basis of the compensation of the Company's named executive officers, the determination of the frequency of the frequency of the compensation of our named executive officers and the ratification of the Company's named executive officers, the determination of the frequency of the non-binding, advisory vote on the compensation of our named executive officers and the ratification of the Company's selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm will be prese